Successful transition through endings is a necessary skill in the 21st century. A William Bridges classic gives insights into helping endings succeed.

 * Credit for this acceptance and endings observation goes to Pat Milland via Patricia Wall.

-Do you want learn more about Letting Go and, Letting Come?
-See the article on this site, Co-Creation in Theory U: Leading from the Future as it Emerges
+Learn more about change via Letting Go and, Letting Come?
+Learn about Co-Creation via this robust body of work, Theory U: Co-Creation in Theory U: Leading from the Future as it Emerges